MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/adyen-connector.md

 | **Default processor for credit cards** | Determines whether this payment processor will be used as the processor should be used for new credit cards. | ✔ |
 | **Bypass payment processor for zero transactions** | Determines whether this payment processor should be skipped for transactions with zero amount. | ✔ |

-3. Once the Dynamics 365 Payment Connector for Adyen has been configured the following values must be set under the **Payment service account** tab.
+3. Once the Dynamics 365 Payment Connector for Adyen has been configured, the following values must be set under the **Payment service account** tab.

 | Field | Description | Required | Auto-Pupulated | Sample Value |
 | --- | --- | :-: | :-: | --- |